oneconvergence/dkube-examples-internal/tensorflow/object-detection/pets/README.md

   6. Upload an image for inference, images in **inference** folder can be used.
   7. Upload the labe map file in the file upload section.
 The pet_label_map.pbtxt file in **inference** cab be used.
   8. Set the Number of classes to 37
-  7. Click *Detect* button and the image is displayed with detection boxes returned by the model.
+  7. Click *Predict* button and the image is displayed with detection boxes returned by the model.